 - Drag and drop values until they are in the preferred order.

 - When you are finished, click Save.

 A renamed set can be used to shorten results, create aliases, or replace technical text with more common labels.
 You can use renaming as an alternative to groups by giving several values the same name.

 To create a renamed set

-- In the Calculation engine menu, select Renamed set.
+- In the calculations menu, select Renamed set.

 - Enter a name for your renamed set.

-- Click the Save button when you are finished renaming your values.
+- When you are finished renaming your values, click Save.